hgiddens/http4s-session/README.md

 A simple project defining [http4s](http://http4s.org) middleware for client-side session management.
 See the `example` project for a code example.

+### Usage

+Add the following to your `build.sbt`:

+    resolvers += Resolver.bintrayRepo("hgiddens", "maven")
+    libraryDependencies += "com.github.hgiddens" %% "http4s-session-core" % <version>

+You can then use the middleware/methods described below.

 ### `Session.sessionManagement`

 Enables session management for the wrapped `Service`.
 Sessions are JSON values, and are stored on the client as HTTP cookies – having been signed and encrypted.
 The signing/encryption is by way of a server secret, which should be a long (e.g. 128 bytes) random string, and which much not be disclosed.
 Sessions can be invalidated by changing the secret.